IntersectMBO/governance-scripts/docs/info-action-procedure.md

 ### 10. Verify IPFS hosting

-We can use `budget-metadata-validate.sh` now without the `--no-ipfs` flag

-This will now additionally check that the file is accessible via IPFS and that all the references (if they are using IPFS) are also accessible.
+This will now additionally check that the file is accessible via IPFS.

 ```shell
 ./scripts/ipfs-check.sh my-metadata.jsonld